Accepting applications beginning Jan 1, 2023.

 You Submit in the mail:

 - Two letters of recommendation.
 From a teacher, a school official, an employer, volunteer organization, or somebody else.
 Not family.
+Not a peer (some colleges are asking for this now?
+Not me).
 Get letters from people who know you, who you’ve worked with, etc. Have them include their contact info when they sign these – name, email, maybe a phone number.

 - Your contact info: A card or piece of paper with your name, email, phone, and mailing address.

 This can be sent to